isc-projects/kea/doc/sphinx/arm/ext-gss-tsig.rst

   global level parameter.

 - ``rekey-interval`` governs the time interval the keys for this particular server are checked for rekeying, i.e. a new key is created to replace the current usable one when its age is greater than the ``rekey-interval`` value.
-The value must be smaller than the ``tkey-lifetime`` value, we recommend between 50 and 80 percent of it.
+  The value must be smaller than the ``tkey-lifetime`` value (it is recommend between 50% and 80% of the ``tkey-lifetime`` value).
 The rekey interval parameter per server takes precedence.
 Default and supported values are the same as for the global level parameter.

-- ``retry-interval`` governs the time interval to retry to create a key if any error occurred creating a key for this server.
-  The value must be smaller than the ``rekey-interval`` value, and should be at most the third of the difference between ``tkey-lifetime`` and ``rekey-interval``.
-  The retry interval
-  parameter per server takes precedence.
+- ``retry-interval`` governs the time interval to retry to create a key if any error occurred on creating one for this particular server.
+The value must be smaller than the ``rekey-interval`` value, and should be at most 1/3 of the difference between ``tkey-lifetime`` and ``rekey-interval``.
+The retry interval parameter per server takes precedence.
 Default and supported values are the same as for the global level parameter.

 - ``fallback`` governs the behavior when GSS-TSIG should be used (a matching DNS server is configured) but no GSS-TSIG key is available.
   The fallback parameter per server takes precedence.
+Default and supported values are the same as for the global level parameter.

+- ``exchange-timeout`` governs the time used to wait for the GSS-TSIG TKEY exchange to finish before it timeouts.
+The exchange timeout parameter per server takes precedence.
 Default and supported values are the same as for the global level parameter.

 - ``user-context`` is an optional parameter (see :ref:`user-context` for a general description of user contexts in Kea).